Reminiscing the Good Old Days

 I especially remember watching the Slinky commercial.
-I could hardly wait to get one and watch it walk down the stairs!
-Afterwards, Mom and Dad were sorry they gave it to me.
+My best friend David had one, and I could hardly wait to get my own and make it walk down the stairs.
+Afterwards, Mom and Dad were sorry that they gave it to me.
 Such a racket!

-I remember the good old days when we collected pop bottles for money and visited our neighborhood candy store.
+I enjoy reminiscing the good old days when we collected pop bottles for money and visited our neighborhood candy store.
 You could get so much candy for a few bottles.
-I can remember yummy root beer Popsicles and scooped ice cream in a cone.
+I can remember yummy root beer Popsicles® and scooped ice cream in a cone.

 Do you remember when we could walk anywhere in our neighborhood without feeling afraid; everyone knew everyone, and we all looked out for each other.
 The kids all played outside and yes, we drank from the hose if we were thirsty.
 We played cowboys and Indians, hide and seek, and frozen statue.